 Since 2000, the WHPP Early Lung Cancer Detection (ELCD) Program has provided low-dose chest CT scans to U.S. Department of Energy (DOE) workers, with the primary purpose of detecting lung cancers early.
-The ELCD Program serves seven sites in the DOE complex: the K-25, Paducah and Portsmouth gaseous diffusion plants (GDPs), Y-12, Oak Ridge National Laboratory, and the Mound and Fernald closure sites.
-In 2012, we plan to expand the program to include the Idaho National Laboratory and the Nevada Test Site.
-Over 10,500 DOE workers have received low-dose chest CT scans through the WHPP ELCD Program, and as of August 2011, the Program has detected 71 lung cancers, with the majority (72%) found in early stages.
+The WHPP ELCD Program serves DOE workers from nine sites in the DOE complex: Idaho National Laboratory (INL); the K-25, Paducah and Portsmouth gaseous diffusion plants (GDPs); the Mound and Fernald closure sites; the Nevada National Security Site (formerly the Nevada Test Site); Oak Ridge National Laboratory; and Y-12.
+As of September 2015, over 13,000 DOE workers have received low-dose screening CT scans through the ELCD Program; 136 lung cancers have been detected, with the majority (71%) found in early stages.

-Many DOE workers are at increased risk for lung cancer as a result of their occupational exposure to lung carcinogens such as asbestos, beryllium, radioactive materials, nickel, and chromium.
-Participants with an elevated risk of lung cancer based on age, smoking and work history are currently offered a baseline low-dose CT scan and one annual, as well as follow-up CT scans for either, if needed.
+WHPP participants with an elevated risk of lung cancer based on age, smoking and work history are currently offered annual screening, as well as interim follow-up CT scans, if needed.

-The landscape of lung cancer mortality may very well be changing, however, with the release of an important new study of lung cancer screening.
-In August 2011, the National Cancer Institute (NCI) published the results from the National Lung Screening Trial in the New England Journal of Medicine, which showed that low-dose CT scanning reduced the number of deaths from lung cancer in high-risk individuals by at least 20% compared to the comparison population screened using chest X-rays.
-Based on the large number of lung cancer deaths each year, this could translate to 30,000 or more lives saved each year in the US alone.
+Fortunately, the landscape of lung cancer mortality is likely changing, due to several important developments over the last few years.
+In August 2011, the National Cancer Institute (NCI) published the results from the National Lung Screening Trial in the New England Journal of Medicine, which showed that low-dose CT scanning reduced the number of deaths from lung cancer in high-risk individuals by at least 20% compared to a control group screened using chest X-rays.
+Based on the large number of lung cancer deaths each year, this could translate to 30,000 or more lives saved each year in the U.S. alone.
 Although research has been conducted on the benefit of CT screening for early lung cancer detection since the early 1990s, this was the first randomized control trial to study the mortality benefit from low-dose CT screening for lung cancer.